 Understand the calendar and what it means in terms of the weather and how it affects the kind of rafting experience you are seeking to accomplish.
-As an example: From March to May, the weather conditions are very hot and the effect on the rivers shows up with lower water flows which means for you the rapids will be a lower grade than between September to November.
+As an example: During March to May, the weather conditions are very hot and the affect on the rivers show up with lower water flows which means for you the rapids will be a lower grade than between September to November.

-The pre-monsoon storms and some snowmelt, they bring a higher water level with rising rivers in May.
+The pre-monsoon storms and some snowmelt, bring a higher water level with rising rivers in May.
 However, just the opposite is true between June and August, when the Monsoon rains cause havoc causing rising water levels so high it becomes difficult to manage.
-That leaves only parts of the Rivers Seti, Upper Sun Kosi, and Trisuli which are commercially-run during the monsoon.
+That leaves only parts of the Rivers Seti, Upper Sun Kosi and Trisuli which are commercially run during the monsoon.

 Additionally, between September to early October and May to June, rivers can be potentially the most dangerous times to be on a river, due to Monsoon run-off.
 If you want to challenge those conditions, you will need a guide with a strong team and those that have the utmost experience and knowledge of the rivers.

 That leaves you with Mid October to November for the best conditions, but also when you may have a difficult time making reservations due to the warm and quieter weather.
 It’s also the most popular time frame to go either rafting or kayaking on exciting and warm rivers.